-- German language course
+- Attendance of German language course

-- Social Year (FSJ, BFD)
+- Participation in Social Year (FSJ, BFD)

-- Apprenticeship (Ausbildung)
+- Participation in Apprenticeship (Ausbildung)

-- Au Pair in another country
+- Participation in Au Pair program in another country

 German language course

-Maybe learning German one year was not enough for you, then a visa for the German language course will be suitable.
 A German language course visa is the type of educational visa issued for foreigners willing to complete an intensive language course (minimum of 18 hours per week) lasting 3 to 12 months.

-With a German language course visa you can:
+With a German language course visa, you can:

-- partake in an intensive German language course
+- take an intensive German language course

-With a German language course visa you can’t:
+With a German language course visa, you can’t: